Why Most Tradesmen Undercharge for Jobs

 Fear of Losing the Job

-Many tradesmen worry that charging properly will drive customers away.
+Many tradesmen worry that charging properly will cost them work.

-In reality, most customers expect professional trades to charge professional rates.
-Extremely cheap quotes can even create suspicion about the quality of the work.
+In reality, most customers expect professional rates.
+Very cheap quotes can actually reduce trust.

 Not Charging for Experience